-Heather Gores, Associate Athletic Director 502 E. Boone Avenue Martin Centre, PV315 509-313-3599 gores@athletics.gonzaga.edu
+Paula Smith, Acting Dean for Student Wellbeing, Deputy Title IX Coordinator 102 E. Boone Avenue 509-313-4011 gores@athletics.gonzaga.edu

-Eric Baldwin, Deputy Title IX Coordinator 502 E. Boone Avenue College Hall 120 509-313-4135 baldwine@gonzaga.edu
+Heather Gores, Associate Athletic Director, Athletics Deputy Title IX Coordinator 502 E. Boone Avenue Martin Centre, PV315 509-313-3599

-The Title IX Coordinators are knowledgeable and trained in the University's policies and procedures, state and federal laws that apply to matters of sexual misconduct and harassment, and the dynamics of sexual misconduct and harassment.
-All reports of misconduct will be investigated and managed by Title IX professional staff, or University Conduct Board members who have been trained annually on issues related to domestic violence, dating violence, sexual assault, stalking, and victimization, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
-The Title IX Coordinators are level one certified through ATIXA.
+The Title IX Director and Coordinators are knowledgeable and trained in the University's policies and procedures, state and federal laws that apply to matters of sexual misconduct and harassment, and the dynamics of sexual misconduct and harassment.
+All formal complaints of misconduct will be investigated and managed by Title IX professional staff, or University Conduct Board members who have been trained annually on issues related to domestic violence, dating violence, sexual assault, stalking, and victimization, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+The Title IX Director and Coordinators are level one certified through ATIXA.
 University Board Conduct members receive annual training through the Title IX office regarding relevant evidence, procedural results for conducting a proceeding, and avoiding actual and perceived conflicts of interest.
-The Title IX Coordinators are available to meet with any individual, either Complainant, Respondent, or third party, to discuss the options for resolution of a report under this policy.
+The Title IX Director and Coordinators are available to meet with any individual, either Complainant, Respondent, or third party, to discuss the options for resolution of a complaint under this policy.